Northern Tier Trail

-The Northern Tier Trail takes center stage along 4.8 miles of beautiful winding paved pathways.
+The Northern Tier Trail takes center stage along 5.8 miles of beautiful winding paved pathways.
 The trail connects eight community parks and recreation facilities and is a natural showcase for a variety of wildlife, plants, flowers, trees and wetlands.
-The Northern Tier Trail is the perfect destination for those who enjoy hiking, jogging, biking, rollerblading, bird watching and more.
+The Northern Tier Trail is the perfect destination for those who enjoy hiking, running, biking, bird watching and more.

 Directions to Northern Tier Trail Parking Lots

 Chandler Road north to Coleman Road.
 Coleman Road west 1/4 mile to Soccer Complex entry drive on left.
 Paved parking.